 Children are built to feel close to the people they’re with—close to their parents, their caregivers, their grandparents and cousins and friends.
 When they can feel close and cherished, they behave with confidence.
 When they don’t feel close to anyone, their behavior goes haywire immediately.

-Your child’s feelings won’t be rational
+Whining children have feelings that won’t be rational

 Comings and goings, moving from one activity to another, seeing you busy or preoccupied with other things, or having several siblings who compete for your attention all eat away at child’s sense that all is sweet between you and him.
 Sometimes even when parents are available, full of warm attention at the moment, children can feel disconnected; children can’t feel their love or caring because the feeling, “I’m alone,” has already taken over.
 Human feelings often paint an emotional picture that’s far from the reality of the situation.